mircoloo/internshipProject/README.md

 ## Update the database

-If all the stuff had been correctly setted up, in order to scrape the web and update your database, you just need to run the ## Update the databasesql_updater.py``` script inside the ```pyscripts``` folder.
+If all the stuff had been correctly setted up, in order to scrape the web and update your database, you just need to run the ```sql_updater.py``` script inside the ```pyscripts``` folder.
 On the console you can check some information like then number of rows interted